steveruizok/rko/packages/rko/README.md

 #### `reset()`

 Reset the state to its original state.
-Also reset the history.
+Also resets the history.

 #### `resetHistory()`